paulkarpenko/us-code-ui/uscode/title-20-education/chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md

 ### Statutory Notes

-#### Amendment of Subsection (c)(2)(A)
-Pub.
-L. 113–128, title V, §§ 506, 512(i)(1), July 22, 2014, 128 Stat.
-1703, 1708, provided that, effective on the first day of the first full program year after July 22, 2014 [probably July 1, 2015], subsection (c)(2)(A) of this section is amended:

-(1) by striking “, in consultation with the National Institute for Literacy,”; and

-(2) by striking clause (ii); and

-(3) by redesignating clauses (iii) and (iv) as clauses (ii) and (iii), respectively.

-See 2014 Amendment note below.

 #### References in Text
 Part C of title II (as such part was in effect on the day before January 8, 2002), referred to in subsecs. (a)(2), (b)(2), and (d)(4), means part C of title II of Pub.
 L. 89–10, as added by Pub.
 L. 105–277, div.
 A, § 101(f) [title VIII, § 101(a)(2)], Oct.
 21, 1998, 112 Stat.
 2681–337, 2681–391, as amended, which was classified generally to part C (§ 6661 et seq.) of subchapter II of this chapter prior to the general amendment of subchapter II by Pub.
 L. 107–110, title II, § 201, Jan.
 8, 2002, 115 Stat.
 1620.

 The Adult Education and Family Literacy Act, referred to in subsec. (b)(4)(G), is title II of Pub.
-L. 105–220, Aug.
-7, 1998, 112 Stat.
-1059, as amended, which is classified principally to subchapter I (§ 9201 et seq.) of chapter 73 of this title.
-For complete classification of this Act to the Code, see Short Title note set out under [section 9201 of this title](./chapter-073-adult-education-and-literacy.md#section-9201) and Tables.
+L. 113–128, July 22, 2014, 128 Stat.
+1608, which is classified generally to subchapter II (§ 3271 et seq.) of chapter 32 of Title 29, Labor.
+For complete classification of this Act to the Code, see Short Title note set out under [section 3101 of Title 29](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section3101&num=0&edition=prelim) and Tables.

 The Individuals with Disabilities Education Act, referred to in subsec. (b)(4)(G), is title VI of Pub.
 L. 91–230, Apr.
 13, 1970, 84 Stat.
 175, as amended, which is classified generally to chapter 33 (§ 1400 et seq.) of this title.
 For complete classification of this Act to the Code, see [section 1400 of this title](./chapter-033-education-of-individuals-with-disabilities.md#section-1400) and Tables.